-However, recording failures shall not require a delay or affect the validity of the proceedings and the hearing body chair or designee may prepare a written summary of the hearing. - (c) A conduct hearing is an opportunity for a student to challenge the content of the student's educational record and is closed unless the charged student requests an open hearing a minimum of five (5) working days before the hearing and all student witnesses agree in writing. - (8) Decisions in student conduct proceedings, whether under the Student Conduct Code or Student Honor Code shall be based upon a preponderance of the evidence (more likely than not) standard.
-The rules of evidence and procedure that apply in a court proceeding do not apply to student conduct proceedings.
-Information (including hearsay) that supports factual findings required for the ultimate decision in a student conduct proceeding shall be the kind of information upon which a reasonable person would rely in educational proceedings. - (9) In reviews and hearings conducted by administrators, the administrator will determine whether the student or student organization is responsible and shall determine which sanction or sanctions should be imposed in accordance with Regulation 6C1-4.047.
-In hearings conducted by a committee, the hearing body will recommend a decision and any appropriate sanction or sanctions to the Dean of Students or designee.
-Although the rules of evidence do not apply, the ultimate decision by the Dean or designee in a student conduct matter will not be based exclusively on hearsay that would not be admissible in a court proceeding.
-Written notice of the decision and any sanction(s) to be imposed shall be provided by the Dean of Students or designee to the charged student or student organization. - (10) The general guideline for the timing for conducting a review or hearing in student or student organization Student Conduct Code or Honor Code cases is sixty (60) business days from the date the case is referred to the hearing or reviewing body or person.
+- (9) In reviews and hearings conducted by administrators, the administrator will determine whether the student or student organization is responsible and shall determine which sanction or sanctions should be imposed in accordance with University of Florida Regulation 6C1-4.047.
+In hearings conducted by a committee, the hearing body will recommend a decision and any appropriate sanction or sanctions to the Dean of Students or designee who will make the decision.
+Although the rules of evidence do not apply, the ultimate decision in a student conduct matter will not be based exclusively on hearsay that would not be admissible in a civil court proceeding.
+Written notice of the decision and any sanction(s) to be imposed shall be provided by the Dean of Students or designee to the charged student or student organization. - (10) The general guideline for the timing for conducting a review or hearing in student or student organization Student Honor Code or Student Conduct Code cases is sixty (60) business days from the date the case is referred to the hearing or reviewing body or person.
 If the sixty (60) days has not expired at the conclusion of the fall or spring semester or the process begins by notice of the allegation given during a summer term, and any primary individual in the case (including without limitation the charged student, any victim, or any witness) is unavailable for a review or hearing, the running of the sixty (60) day period may be tolled by the Director of the Student Conduct and Conflict Resolution or designee until the first day of class for the following fall or spring semester.
 In the event the hearing or reviewing committee or administrator is unable to conduct the hearing or review within this time frame, then, if the Director of Student Conduct and Conflict Resolution or designee deems it reasonable and feasible to reassign the case after consulting with the hearing or reviewing committee or administrator, the Director or designee may reassign the case to a different hearing body or hearing or reviewing administrator for a timely resolution.
-The Director or designee shall notify the student in writing whether or not the case will be reassigned.
-The charged student or student organization may appeal the Director's or designee's decision to reassign or not to reassign the case, in writing, to the Dean of Students or designee within five (5) business days after being notified of the decision.
+The Director or designee shall notify the student in writing whether or not the case will be reassigned, provided that any decision to reassign is subject to the consent of the charged student or student organization.
+If the Director or designee decides not to reassign the case, the charged student or student organization may appeal the Director's or designee's decision not to reassign the case, in writing, to the Dean of Students or designee within five (5) business days after being notified of the decision.
 The decision of the Dean of Students or designee shall be final.

-Specific Authority: BOG Resolution dated January 7, 2003.
+Specific Authority: BOG Regulation 1.001Resolution dated January 7, 2003.